 The Governing Board (GB) is responsible for the general direction of the service.
 It defines official ILRS policy and products, determines satellite-tracking priorities, develops standards and procedures, and interacts with other services and organizations.
 There are sixteen members of the Governing Board (GB) - three are ex-officio, seven are appointed, and six are elected by their peer groups (see Table 1).
-A new Board was installed in October 2008 at the 16th International Workshop on Laser Ranging in Poznan Poland.
+A new Board was installed in May 2011 at the 17th International Workshop on Laser Ranging in Bad Koetzting, Germany.
+We remember with sadness that over the past three years the ILRS has lost three of its founding colleagues: Werner Gurtner (Chair of the ILRS Governing Board from 2002-2009), Wolfgang Seemueller (Data Center representative from 1998-2010), and Yang Fumin (WPLTN representative for several years since 1998).